-26. 27.
+26.29.
 Future Registration or Licensure

-If respondent is registered as a psychological assistant or registered psychologist and subsequently obtains other psychological assistant or registered psychologist registrations or becomes licensed as a psychologist during the course of this probationary order, this Decision shall remain in full force and effect until the probationary period is successfully terminated.
+If respondent is registered as a psychological assistant or registered psychologist and subsequently obtains other psychological assistant or registered psychologist registrations or becomes licensed as a psychologist during the course of this probationary order, tThis Decision shall remain in full force and effect through any registration or license issued by the Board until the probationary period is successfully terminated.
 Future registrations or licensure shall not be approved, however, unless respondent is currently in compliance with all of the terms and conditions of probation.

-28. Request for Modification [Uniform Standard # 11]
+30. Request for Modification [Uniform Standard # 11]

-"Request" as used in this condition is a request made to the Board's designee, and not under the Administrative Procedure Act.
+"Request" as used in this condition and within the Uniform Standards is a request made to the Board's designee, and not under the Administrative Procedure Act.